Benefits of warehouse automation in supply chain management

 Voice picking

-With voice picking, instructions on what to pick and its location are sent via headsets to the pickers.
-Pickers send verbal confirmation back through the headset to complete the task.
+With voice picking, instructions on what to pick and its location are sent to the pickers via headsets.
+The pickers then send verbal confirmation back through the headset to complete the task.

 Mobile scanner-based picking